dy/spect/README.md

 _Spect_ would not be possible without brilliant ideas from many libraries authors, hence the acknowledge:

-* _react_ - for jsx, hocs, hooks and pains - grandiose job.
+* _react_ - for JSX, hocs, hooks and pains - grandiose job.
 * _atomico, hui_ - for novative approach to web-components.
 * _jquery_ - for classic school of API design.
-* _htm_ - for mainstream alternative example.
+* _htm_ - for mainstream alternative model.
 * _fast-on-load_ - for fast mutation observer solution.
 * _tachyons, tailwindcss, ui-box_ - for CSS use-cases.
 * _evergreen-ui, material-ui_ - for practical components examples.